OpenConext/Stepup-Deploy/README.md

 Using keyczar (http://keyczar.org) a keystore is created that contains the key that is used to encrypt / decrypt the secrets that are used in the playbook.
 The secrets are encrypted individually and the resulting base64 encoded values are stored in the playbook.
 This provides a more git friendly playbook.

+You can install keyczar using: `pip install python-keyczar`

 A ansible filer plugin "vault" (`filter_plugins/custom_plugins.py`) is used to decrypt values using the key from the keystore.
 E.g: `{{ encrypted_value | vault }}`.
 This decryption is done on the host from which ansible-playbook is run.

 The stepup-ansible-keystore is stored in `~/.stepup-ansible-keystore`.
 It must not be stored in the cloud (github, dropbox, etc).
 The filter references the keystore in `~/.stepup-ansible-keystore`.